An Elliptic Vertex of Awata-Feigin-Shiraishi type for M-strings: Elliptic Genus of M-strings

 \section{Elliptic Genus of M-strings}

 The elliptic genus of M-strings \cite{M-strings} can be computed from the refined topological string on a Calabi-Yau geometry specified by a toric diagram with its top and bottom external legs identified together.
 It can also be interpreted as the instanton partition function of the corresponding 6d $\cN=(1,0)$ theory on $\mathbb{R}^4\times T^2$ with omega background twisting.
 This partition function is an elliptic version of the Nekrasov partition function, which is a natural consequence from the fact that the refined topological vertex on toric Calabi-Yau is dual to 5d $\cN=1$ theory constructed from $(p,q)$-brane web, and the compactification (i.e. identification of external legs) of this brane web along the NS5 direction lifts the theory to 6d.
 We give a brief review on it in this section, by rederiving it on the compactified toric Calabi-Yau, with the Awata-Feigin-Shiraishi (AFS) version of the refined topological vertex \cite{AFS} (see also \cite{BFHMZ} for a review and generalization).
+The derivation for the partition function of a strip with arbitrary even number of horizontal legs was originally done in \cite{ellip-Virasoro}.
 The building block for a compactified brane web is